 - The burn chamber size

-- What materials to use for building your unit
+- What materials to use for building your wood boiler

 - The chimney location

-In this post, we're gonna be talking about the following wood boilers parts: the water circulation system, the ports from the supply and return going in and out of the house, and circulation inside the boiler.
-That is probably the biggest mistake that most guys designing their own boiler make, namely, they forget that the circulation inside the boiler is critical.
+In this post, we're going to be talking about the following wood boilers parts: the water circulation system, the ports from the supply and return going in and out of the house, and circulation inside the indoor wood boiler.
+That is probably the biggest mistake that most guys designing their own wood boiler make.
+Most people forget that the circulation inside the wood boiler is critical.
 How much water is in the unit is another issue you’ll learn how to solve.
 A lot of companies who manufacture outdoor wood boilers claim that you need 400 or 500 gallons, while others claim they only need 100.

-What kind of material to build your unit out of?
-Most of you are using old large propane tanks or oil tanks and all sorts of material that you find or already have and modify.
+What kind of material will be used to build your unit?
+Most people use large propane tanks or oil tanks and all sorts of material that you can find (or already have) and modify.
 So that, stainless steel versus mild steel is not really an issue.

-Chimney location is a personal preference, but you’ll find out in this blog post what Alternative Heating & Supplies experts recommend.
+Chimney location is a personal preference, but further into this post Alternative Heating & Supplies experts share their recommendation.